luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 the owner of the corresponding private key for this specific transaction.
 This process proves that the spender is the legitimate owner of the UTXO without their private key ever being exposed on the network, thus securely authorizing the transfer of value.
-The deterministic and simple nature of Script ensures that every node on the network can independently and reliably come to the same conclusion about a transaction's validity.
+The deterministic and straightforward nature of Script ensures that every node on the network can independently and reliably come to the same conclusion about a transaction's validity.

 ### 2.2 Name-Token Protocol

 One of the primary challenges of tokenizing assets on Bitcoin is establishing a stable identifier.
 Bitcoin's architecture is based on Unspent Transaction Outputs (UTXOs), which are consumed and destroyed every time they are spent.
-This transient nature makes it difficult to create a persistent digital token that can be reliably tracked, updated, and revoked without a specialized protocol.
+This transient nature makes creating a persistent digital token that can be reliably tracked, updated, and revoked without a specialized protocol challenging.

-To solve this, this project introduces Name-Token, a novel protocol designed specifically to manage unique names and associate them with arbitrary data directly on the Bitcoin blockchain.
+To solve this, this project introduces Name-Token, a novel protocol designed to manage unique names and associate them with arbitrary data directly on the Bitcoin blockchain.
 The protocol treats each unique name as a distinct digital asset, represented by a single UTXO.
 The ownership and history of these Name-Tokens are immutably recorded, providing the stable, verifiable identifier that is otherwise difficult to achieve.

-The creation, management, and validity of Name-Tokens are governed by a concise set of principles.
+A concise set of principles governs the creation, management, and validity of name tokens.
 These rules ensure uniqueness and create a predictable lifecycle for each named asset by leveraging the inherent structure of Bitcoin transactions.

-1. **Unique Representation:** Each unique Name-Token is represented by a single, distinct Unspent Transaction Output (UTXO).
-The token's existence and state are embodied by this UTXO.
+1. **Unique Representation:** Each unique Name-Token is represented by a single, distinct Unspent Transaction Output (UTXO), which embodies the token's existence and state.
-2. **Inscribed Metadata:** All relevant data for a Name-Token, including its label and associated parameters, are permanently inscribed within the blockchain.
+2. **Inscribed Metadata:** The blockchain permanently inscribes all relevant data for a Name Token, including its label and associated parameters.
 3. **State Verification via UTXO Scan:** The current set of all valid Name-Tokens is determined by scanning the Bitcoin UTXO set for outputs that conform to the protocol's specified inscription format.
-4. **First-is-Root Uniqueness:** For any given label, only one Name-Token can be valid at a time.
-The "First-is-Root" rule dictates that the chronologically first-minted (earliest confirmed) token for a label is the only valid one.
+4. **First-is-Root Uniqueness:** Only one Name-Token can be valid at a time for any given label.
+The "First-is-Root" rule dictates that a label's chronologically first-minted (earliest confirmed) token is the only valid one.
 Any subsequent attempt to mint a token with the same label is invalid unless all older, valid tokens with that label have first been revoked.
-5. **Continuity via Same-Index Chain:** The history and continuity of a Name-Token are maintained across transactions via a positional link.
+5. **Continuity via Same-Index Chain:** The history and continuity of a Name-Tokens are maintained across transactions via a positional link.
 To update a token, its UTXO must be spent as an input, and a new UTXO with an updated inscription must be created in the output of the same transaction and at the same index.

-To fully define the protocol, it's essential to elaborate on the technical specifications and implications of each of these core principles.
+To fully define the protocol, it's essential to elaborate on each core principle's technical specifications and implications.
 The following subsections detail how each rule is implemented and how they work together to create a robust system for managing names on the Bitcoin blockchain.

 #### 2.2.1 Unique Representation